Requirements for the Degree

 In Mathematical Thinking, students experience and explore the nature of mathematics through a wide variety of hands-on learning techniques.
+Students will apply a growth mindset when expanding their mathematical knowledge.
 This course improves students’ ability to use a mathematical approach to solve problems, to deploy logical reasoning, to communicate mathematical concepts, and to comprehend and use mathematical notation.
-Content is selected from classical and modern areas of mathematics, such as geometry, number theory, algebra, graph theory, fractals, and probability.
+Content is selected from classical and modern areas of mathematics, such as probability, statistics, number theory and graph theory Prerequisite(s): Sophomore status required.

 WCIV 102 - Origins of the West